-GPS Coordinates: The location of the SM4BAT FS when the recording first started.
-The metadata store the location coordinates that you manually entered on the recorder as well as the coordinates from the GPS accessory if attached.
+GPS Coordinates: The location of the SM4 when the recording first started.
+The file metadata stores the location coordinates that you manually entered on the recorder as well as the coordinates from the GPS accessory if attached.

 Schedule and Settings: The schedule and all settings in use when the recording was made.